pthub/slate/source/index.md

 ```

-A sample token is given below
+A sample version is given below

 `v1.0`